Internship in Professional Psychology

 - 15 days of paid leave for vacation and sick time, 6 holidays

-- Up to five days of personal leave for job interviews and home university-related activities
+- Up to five days of professional leave for job interviews and home university-related activities

 - Employee healthcare benefits may be purchased through Nationwide Children's Hospital

 The Nationwide Children’s Hospital internship in professional psychology is fully accredited by the American Psychological Association Commission on Accreditation.
-The program is fully accredited through the year 2020.
+The program is fully accredited through 2031.
 You may contact the APA Commission on Accreditation at:

 Office of Program Consultation & Accreditation